 Washington and Oregon Class Actions.
 In December 2002, a lawsuit was filed in Circuit Court of the State of Oregon for the County of Multnomah on behalf of a class of all Oregon purchasers of electricity and natural gas.
-Reliant Energy, Reliant Resources and several Reliant Resources subsidiaries are named as defendants, along with many other electricity generators and marketers.
-Like the other lawsuits filed in California, the plaintiffs claim the defendants manipulated wholesale power prices in violation of state and federal law.
-The plaintiffs seek injunctive relief and payment of damages based on alleged overcharges for electricity.
+Reliant Energy, Reliant Resources and several Reliant Resources subsidiaries were named as defendants, along with many other electricity generators and marketers.
+Like the lawsuits filed in California, the plaintiffs claimed the defendants manipulated wholesale power prices in violation of state and federal law.
+The plaintiffs sought injunctive relief and payment of damages based on alleged overcharges for electricity.
 Also in December 2002, a nearly identical lawsuit on behalf of consumers in the State of Washington was filed in federal district court in Seattle.
-Reliant Resources has removed the Oregon suit to federal district court in Portland.
-It is anticipated that before answering the lawsuits, the defendants will file motions to dismiss on the grounds that the claims are barred by federal preemption and by the filed rate doctrine.
+Reliant Resources removed the Oregon suit to federal district court in Portland.
+The plaintiffs in both cases voluntarily dismissed their lawsuits.